What is Land Trust?

-A land trust is a document we create that allows your property to be held privately so your name does not appear on the title in the public records.
+A land trust is a document we create that allows you to hold property privately so your name does not appear on the title in the public records.

 Let’s say you get in a car wreck.
 You have $1 mil of insurance.
 But you hit a stock broker & you get sued for $3 million.
 If you own your house and investment properties in your own name, the lawyer suing you will easily find your house and any other properties in the public records.
 If you own a home, it shows some financial stability and the lawyer will be much more likely to file the lawsuit.